Li357/covid-nyt-api/README.md

   deaths: Int!                   # COVID-19 deaths from NYT's data
   counties: [County!]!           # list of counties of state
-  timeline: [DayTotal!]!         # descending time series COVID data from NYT
+  timeline: [DayTotal!]!         # descending time series COVID data from NYT }
-  lastUpdated: String!           # ISO string of when cached data was updated }

 type County {